 - Diamox – prescription.

 - First aid book – added functionality as additional reading material.

 Traveler's Safety in Nepal

 We recommend that you check your government's travel advice for the latest travel information.
 US travelers can enroll in STEP and get the safety updates in Nepal or other destinations you are visiting on the trip.

 You can get the last travel warnings from the following site of US government.

-Since last few months, there are border closures along the Nepal-India border due to the agitation by the people of lowland who are demanding more powers and rights in the constitution that resulted into the shortage of fuels and supplies in Nepal but now situations have remarkably improved as they are in dialogue with the government and border protests are relaxed and more fuels and supplies laden trucks are entering in Nepal.
+For few months, there were border closures along the Nepal-India border due to the agitation by the people of lowland who are demanding more powers and rights in the constitution that resulted into the shortage of fuels and supplies in Nepal but now situations have remarkably been in control after they were in dialogue with the government and border protests are now completely relaxed with regular supplies of fuels and supplies laden trucks are entering in Nepal.
 In whatsoever condition, this political issue does not causes any threat to the safety of our travelers.

 However, we urge our travelers exercise general cautions all the time.
 During the trekking or sightseeing, always walk together with other group members.
 Do not go too far ahead or left too far behind.
 We recommend that you be watchful when walking alone and avoid the dark thoroughfares.
 Have your belongings always at your sight.
 Once in the guest house, you may have some free time and you may want to explore the areas on your own but please, do ask your trek leader before you leave and do return to your accommodation before its dark.
 Far & High will not be responsible for any incident that may occur during the activity that is not part of our itinerary.

 You can leave your passport and other valuables in the safety deposit boxes at your hotel in Kathmandu.
 If you decide to leave your passport, that's fine but bring a photocopy with you.